Teaching Beyond the Gender Binary in the University Classroom

 Collecting information about students’ gender pronouns

-Inquiring about students’ gender pronoun preferences may, at first, feel awkward for educators.
-This discomfort may be a result of feelings of uncertainty about how to ask students about their gender identity.
+Inquiring about students’ gender pronouns may, at first, feel awkward for educators.
+This discomfort may be a result of feelings of uncertainty about how to ask students for this information.
 Uneasiness may also stem from uncertainty about how to maintain an atmosphere of mutual respect over the course of a semester.

-- First, is asking a student for their requested name and pronouns overly invasive?
+- First, is asking a student publicly for the name and pronouns that they use overly invasive?

 - Second, does asking students to share their pronouns force them to repeatedly “come out?”

-Instructors’ views on these questions likely shape their beliefs about the most appropriate course of action.
+Instructors’ views on these questions likely shape their understanding about the most appropriate course of action.

-There are a variety of approaches that can be adapted by instructors based on the discipline, class size, course topic, etc. These approaches include:
+There are a variety of approaches that can be adapted by instructors based on the discipline, class size, course topic, etc. In all of these options, the disclosure of name and pronouns is not mandatory, but there is a strong effort to make space for those who would like to share.
+These approaches include:

-- Pass around a seating chart or sign-in sheet that ask students for their name and pronouns.
-Consider including a blank space when inquiring about gender identity rather than a box to check.
-The former approach allows students to express a wider range of requested pronouns.
+- Pass around a seating chart or sign-in sheet that ask students for their name and, if they choose, pronouns.
+Include a blank space for this information rather than a box to check with pre-specified options.
+The former approach allows students to express a wider range of pronouns.
+Consider explaining what pronouns are and modeling how to use them for students who are unfamiliar with what a pronoun is.

-- Encourage or require students to meet with you in office hours to learn more about what will help them to learn and flourish in the class, which could entail discussion of many issues, including preferred names and pronouns.
+- Encourage or require students to meet with you in office hours to learn more about what will help them to learn and flourish in the class, which could entail discussion of many topics, including names and pronouns.

-Once you have collected students’ requested names, it is important to honor these requests in all course-related classroom interactions.
+Once you have collected the names and pronouns that students use, it is important to honor these requests in all course-related classroom interactions.
 Doing so fosters a sense of mutual respect that is crucial in cultivating inclusive classrooms.

-Finally, when gathering information about students’ gender identity, it is imperative that course instructors not expect gender non-conforming students to “represent” the “gender non-conforming perspective” in classroom discussions.
-Instead, consider including course materials that offer feedback from self-identified gender non-conforming scholars to flush out the multitude of perspectives on a given topic (Abbott 2009).
-The latter approach reduces the burden placed on gender non-confirming students.
+Finally, when gathering information about students’ names and pronouns, it is imperative that course instructors not expect non-binary and/or transgender to “represent” the “non-binary and/or transgender perspective” in classroom discussions.
+Instead, consider including course materials that offer feedback from self-identified non-binary scholars to flesh out the multitude of perspectives on a given topic (Abbott 2009).
+The latter approach reduces the burden placed on non-binary students.

 Maintaining a classroom environment that is fully respectful of students’ gender identity and expression over the course of the semester